 - When omitted with WS transport, the rebind will apply to the last session that was bound to the WS connection.
 In other words, the request can be made to rebind on the same stream connection the session was previously bound to.
-Hence it is required that a preceding session creation or binding request took place. - It is always required with HTTP transport.
+Hence it is required that a preceding session creation or binding request took place and was fulfilled successfully. - ▶ It is always required with HTTP transport. - ♦ LS\recovery\from